Wireless AI Evolution: From Statistical Learners to Electromagnetic-Guided Foundation Models

 \subsubsection{From Shannon Information Theory to Electromagnetic Information Theory}

-The relentless drive towards 6G networks necessitates a profound evolution in the underlying communication theories from the classic Shannon information theory \cite{shannon1948mathematical}.
-Fig.~\ref{AI}(b) illustrates a crucial strand of this theoretical advancement: the symbiotic evolution of multiple-input multiple-output (MIMO) technology alongside the expanding understanding of electromagnetic information theory (EIT) \cite{gruber2008new}.
-This co-evolutionary path highlights pivotal milestones, from MIMO inception in 1996 to the sophisticated holographic MIMO and metasurface communications of the present \cite{10158690,10232975}.
-These technological breakthroughs have been paralleled by a theoretical maturation, where foundational concepts from Maxwell and Shannon have converged into EIT framework.
+The relentless drive towards 6G networks necessitates a profound evolution in the underlying communication theories from the classic Shannon information theory that relies on abstract and statistical channel models.
+Fig.~\ref{AI}(b) illustrates the symbiotic evolution of multiple-input multiple-output (MIMO) technology alongside the expanding understanding of electromagnetic information theory (EIT) \cite{gruber2008new}.
+This co-evolutionary path highlights pivotal milestones, from MIMO inception in 1996 to the sophisticated metasurface communications of the present, necessitating a more fundamental grounding of EM wave behavior in complex propagation environments. {In particular, the advent of metamaterial antennas marks a transition from discrete to quasi-continuous apertures, necessitating EIT to characterize continuous spatial degrees of freedom \cite{10232975}.
+Furthermore, the evolution towards stacked intelligent metasurfaces (SIM) shifts the paradigm from planar interaction to volumetric wave processing \cite{10158690}}. {{Recognizing EIT as an evolving paradigm \cite{10417101}, this article adopts a holistic perspective that transcends statistical channel modeling by integrating Maxwell’s and Shannon’s theories.
+EIT incorporates EM properties to enforce physical consistency in WFMs, e.g., near-field spherical wave propagation, spatial non-stationarity across large apertures and antenna coupling of the dense array, aiming to provide a more accurate characterization of wireless link performance.}}

-The classic information theory typically relies on simplified and statistic channel models that abstract away crucial electromagnetic physics.
-The evolution from early MIMO systems to more advanced forms necessitates a more fundamental understanding of electromagnetic wave behavior in complex propagation environments.
-EIT addresses this need by integrating Maxwell equations with information-theoretic concepts, aiming to provide a more accurate characterization of channel capacity, spatial degrees of freedom, and the impact of electromagnetic properties on wireless link performance \cite{zhu2024electromagnetic}.
-It explicitly considers factors like near-field spherical wave propagation, spatial non-stationarity across large apertures, antenna coupling of the dense array, as well as the physics of wave interaction with materials and structures.